guyroyse/vending-machine-kata/README.md

 _I want to have my money returned_
 _So that I can change my mind about buying stuff from the vending machine_

-When the return coins is selected, the money the customer has placed in the machine is returned and the display shows INSERT COIN.
+When the return coins button is pressed, the money the customer has placed in the machine is returned and the display shows INSERT COIN.

 Sold Out